skip to Main Content

 The Cost of Getting Divorced in San Diego

-If your divorce is contested, it will likely involve more legal work and court appearances, which can drive up the cost.
-Additionally, if there are complex assets or high net worth, it will require more work and may increase the cost.
+If your divorce is contested, it will require more legal work and court appearances which will increase the cost.
+And if there are complex assets or high net worth, it will require more work and cost more.

 In general, both parties are responsible for paying for their own attorney fees and court costs.
 However, there are certain circumstances where one party may be ordered to pay some or all of the other party’s attorney fees and costs.
 This can happen when one party has significantly more financial resources than the other or when one party has acted in bad faith during the divorce process.